Who is this article relevant to?

 On Windows 10 you would see the same panel, but looking like this:

-6. You can now test if the Smartgloves can connect to Rokoko Studio (quit and reopen Studio first).
+6. You can now re-apply the wifi settings and see if the Smartglove can connect to Rokoko Studio (quit and reopen Studio first).

 After you verify if the firewall was blocking Rokoko Studio, remember to turn firewall on again by clicking again in Turn Windows Firewall on or off but this time select "Turn on Windows Firewall for private and public networks."